Catevika/catevika/README.md

 ### Currently

-- 👀 open for being hired at a Fullstack Web Dev position or
+- 👀 open for being hired at a Frontend Web Dev position or

 ### My goals for 2023-2024

-- 🚀 starting my new life as a Fullstack Web Dev freelancer
+- 🚀 starting my new life as a Frontend Web Dev freelancer
 - 💎 keep learning and learnig and learning

 ### Apart coding, I 💖